|Values are valid only on day of printing.|

 A negative test does not exclude infection with human herpesvirus-6 virus.
 Therefore, the results obtained should be used in conjunction with clinical findings to make an accurate diagnosis.

-This assay detects both viable and nonviable virus.
-Test performance depends on viral load in the specimen and may not correlate with cell culture performed on the same specimen
+This assay detects nucleic acid, and therefore, cannot distinguish between viable and nonviable virus.
+Test performance depends on viral load in the specimen and may not correlate with cell culture performed on the same specimen.

 1. De Bolle L, Naesens L, De Clercq E: Update on human herpesvirus 6 biology, clinical features, and therapy.
 Clin Microbiol Rev 2005 Jan;18(1):217-245